Gordon Ogilvie: Life

-Born in Christchurch, Ogilvie grew up at Horotane Valley where his father was an orchardist.
-He was educated at St Andrew's College and Canterbury University College, both in Christchurch, and Victoria University of Wellington.
+Born in Christchurch, Ogilvie grew up in the Horotane Valley where his father was an orchardist.
+He was educated at St Andrew's College and Canterbury University College, both in Christchurch, and Victoria University of Wellington, where he received an MA in English.
 After completing a diploma in post-primary teaching he eventually returned to St Andrew's College as head of English, a position he held for 24 years.
 He retired from teaching in 1993 to take up writing full-time.
 His wife Elisabeth (1934–2011) was the author of another Canterbury regional history, Purau (1970).

-His output included three biographies, a range of regional, church, club, school, family and business histories, contributions to the Dictionary of New Zealand Biography and Historic Buildings of New Zealand : South Island (1983), innumerable feature articles and reviews as well as two guide books.
+His output included three biographies, a range of regional, church, club, school, family and business histories, contributions to the Dictionary of New Zealand Biography and Historic Buildings of New Zealand : South Island (1983), innumerable feature articles and reviews, and two guide books.
 The Port Hills of Christchurch (1978) and Banks Peninsula: Cradle of Canterbury (1990) both won the J. M. Sherrard Award for New Zealand Regional History and have been republished in revised editions.
-The Riddle of Richard Pearse (1973) and Denis Glover : His Life (1999) were New Zealand Book of the Year finalists.
+The Riddle of Richard Pearse (1973) and Denis Glover: His Life (1999) were New Zealand Book of the Year finalists.
+The Riddle of Richard Pearse, which examined the claims that the New Zealand aviator was the first to achieve powered flight, was reprinted twice and used as the source for TV documentaries and dramas, a radio play and three stage plays, and collection of poems.
+Denis Glover: His Life was the first biography of the major New Zealand poet, and was described by Maurice Shadbolt as a "masterly achievement which has carried literary biography to a new plane in New Zealand."